prathjan/SvcAppdGlobal/README.md

 org - TFCB organization like "CiscoDevNet" or "Lab14"

+7.

-7.You will set up the AppdApp workspace here.
+You will set up the AppdApp workspace here.

 Set Execution Mode as Agent and select the TF Cloud Agent that you have provisioned.Please also set this workspace to share its data with other workspaces in the organization by enabling Settings->General Settings->Share State Globally.